-When I first looked into natural healing more than 30 years ago, I had no idea that touch therapy was my true calling, not just as a way of making a living, but also as a way being in the world.
-I just wanted to study something that would keep my interest long enough to finish a course of study!
+When I first looked into natural healing more than 35 years ago, I had no idea that touch therapy was my true calling.
+It is not just as a way of making a living for me, but rather a way being in the world.
+I just wanted to study something that would keep my interest long enough to finish a program!
 After working in the field for a few years, I soon became unsatisfied with doing general relaxation massage, particularly the standardized “fluff ‘n buff” treatments common in spas.
 I wasn’t given these gifts to pamper the rich.
 Rather, I believe that I am here to relieve suffering in the world however I can.

 As it turns out, I’m really talented at easing pain and trauma using my hands.
 I soon got a reputation in the hotel I worked at in Santa Fe as the “go-to guy” for guests with specific complaints, and I gained experience treating clients with debilitating injuries.
 After being in a serious car wreck, I developed great empathy for people who have experienced trauma, and I began to learn what works for treating traumatic injuries.

-Similarly, I have suffered from headaches all my life.
-Naturally I learned effective techniques to treat them.
+Similarly, I have suffered from headaches since I was a child.
+Naturally I learned effective techniques to treat them right off the bat.
 Now I have great success ameliorating even full-blown migraines.
-When I had an overuse tendinitis injury, I learned how to treat tendinitis and repetitive use injuries.
-The process continues to this day; every time I hurt myself I learn something new!
-Of course, being hurt myself is not the only way I learn.
+When I had an overuse tendinitis injury, I learned how to treat tendinitis and repetitive strain injuries.
+Every time I get hurt I learn something new!
+Of course, injuring myself is not the only way I learn.
 I’ve taken many excellent classes, and I learn something from every client I treat.
-Clients often come to me with symptoms I’ve just learned to identify and treat.

 I am an intuitive therapist.
 My hands know what to do, and after all this time I’ve learned to get my head out of the way.
-Of course, I have a wealth of knowledge and experience to inform my intuition, along with a wide variety of techniques I’ve accumulated in my journey.
-There is no one path to healing; different things work for different people.
+I also have a wealth of knowledge and experience to inform my intuition, together with a wide variety of techniques I’ve accumulated in my journey.
+There is no one path to healing; different things work for different people at different times.
 I do know a few things, though.
 Gentleness and sensitivity to my clients’ needs are fundamental to the healing process.
 Locating the precise source of your pain allows me to eliminate it more quickly, with less discomfort during the process.

 More trauma does not heal trauma, and you know your body far better than I do.
 If the massage hurts too much I am probably working too deeply, too rapidly, or both.
-I usually discern subtle cues quickly, but if I don’t respond to your distress, please let me know right away.
+I believe that resistance is not only futile, it is counterproductive.
+If you are resisting, I need to change what I’m doing right away.
+If I don’t respond to your distress, do not hesitate to tell me.
 I do the work for your benefit, not for my ego.
+I rely on your feedback to give you what you need.
 Together we will find the right blend of technique, pressure, and pace to best suit your needs at any given moment.